eastmaels/steemblog.github.io/_posts/account/deanliu/2016-12-08_should-spreading-news-about-disasters-be-rewarded-an-issue-to-think-about.md

 - - -

-This page is synchronized from the post: [Should Spreading News about Disasters be Rewarded ?
-An issue to think about ...](https://steemit.com/@deanliu/should-spreading-news-about-disasters-be-rewarded-an-issue-to-think-about)
+This page is synchronized from the post: ['Should Spreading News about Disasters be Rewarded ?
+An issue to think about ...'](https://steemit.com/@deanliu/should-spreading-news-about-disasters-be-rewarded-an-issue-to-think-about)